FerretDB/FerretDB/website/blog/2024-08-07-build-restful-api-deno-oak-ferretdb.md

 <!--truncate-->

-Node.js has been the most popular server-side Javascript runtime for quite some time now.
+[Node.js](https://nodejs.org/en) has been the most popular server-side Javascript runtime environment for quite some time now.
 For many developers, it has become a crucial part of the popularized web development stacks such as MEAN (MongoDB, Express, Angular, and Node.js) and MERN (MongoDB, Express, React, and Node.js).

 However, Node.js is not without its limitations – a centralized module system, no built-in support for Typescript, complex dependency management, and poor security.

-To address these issues, the creators of Node.js developed Deno.
+To address these issues, the creators of Node.js developed [Deno](https://deno.com/).
 It comes with built-in TypeScript support, a more secure runtime that requires explicit permission to access files, networks, and environments, and a simplified module system that uses URL imports instead of centralized packages.

 In this blog post, we'll guide you through setting up a RESTful API using Deno, Oak, and FerretDB for data storage.